 MA in Religion and Society

-In this course, the focus is on religion in its anthropological and sociological perspectives.
+In this programme, the focus is on religion in its anthropological and sociological perspectives.
 Durham has particular strengths in the study of Mormonism; death, dying and disposal; shamanism; religion and emotion; religion/faith and globalisation; religion and politics; contemporary evangelicalism and post-evangelicalism; hybridity; postcolonial religion; spatial analysis of religion; pilgrimage; and religion and generational change.

 Optional modules in the MA in Religion and Society include: